Investment principles of the Regional Infrastructure Fund

 • it generally avoids the complexities of ownership (exit strategy, valuation, voting, directorship).

 In some cases, investment may be structured as a mix of funding options.
+It is important to remember, if applicants are successful in receiving a funding offer from the RIF, they may not receive their favoured funding arrangement.

 The Regional Development Ministerial Group will consider advice from officials recommending the most appropriate investment arrangement for each project proposal, determined as part of a detailed financial and management assessment.